News / Analysis

 Finance Update – Euro Data Deluge AheadJune 3, 2020

 China Services Soar

 Asian indexes are all up this morning, led by the KOSPI’s 2.96%.
 Markets across the globe are rising, resulting in a weakening of all safehaven assets, including the Yen and the USD.

 Japan’s services Business Activity index improved by 5 points in May to 26.5, while the composite figure rose 2 points to 27.8.

 Australia’s CBA PMIs improved in May – services up to 26.9 and the composite up to 28.1.
 Building permits contracted by 1.8% MoM in April – much better than the 15% contraction expected, while the Q1 GDP contracted by 0.3% QoQ.

 China this morning surprised with a much-improved services PMI – 55 in May on April’s 44.4.
-A US Chamber of Commerce survey reports that 53% of US businesses operating in Hong Kong are concerned that national security legislation there could hamper their operations.
+A US Chamber of Commerce survey reports that 53% of US businesses operating in Hong Kong are concerned that national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. legislation there could hamper their operations.

 Johnson to Fight HK Legislation

 The Swiss Franc has yet to react to this morning’s reported 2.6% reduction in Q1 GDP QoQ.